 Plant your beds so that taller sun loving plants like tomatoes, sweet corn and cane fruits like raspberries and blackcurrants can enjoy the sunshine while shade loving plants like salads, rocket, onions and Swiss chard thrive in the shadows.

 And don’t forget to use the space between plants that won’t crop immediately.
-Brussels sprouts, cabbages, kale and broccoli are sown in the spring and early summer and overwintered for harvest the early the following year.
+Brussels sprouts, cabbages, kale and broccoli are sown in the spring and early summer and overwintered for harvest early the following year.

 Put your plug plants in, and once established, fill the spaces in between with salad leaves which will be long gone by the time your broccoli needs the space.

 Vertical spaces are a growing opportunity not to be missed.
 Canes, trellises, walls – even doors can be hung with plant pockets for growing your own delicious strawberries, salad leaves and herbs.
+Pergolas are a great way to support heavier climbing plants, or invest in a pergola arbour seat and train climbing fruit and veg up and over the top.

 If you feel adventurous, consider crops like cucumber, squashes, and even pumpkins.
 Plant them in a large container of rich soil, train them onto a trellis, and remember to support the growing fruit with nets – you don’t want to fall foul of a falling gourd.